lampame/LampaC/SUBMODULE_UPDATES.md

 If workflows fail:

 1. Check the Actions tab for error logs
-2. Verify submodules are accessible and have updates
+2. Verify upstream repos are accessible and have updates
 3. Ensure branch protection rules allow `github-actions[bot]` to push
 4. Check repository permissions for Actions